amirfeizi/otargenpy/README.rst

     :alt: Documentation Status

-`otargenpy` is an open-source Python package built for seamless data retrieval and analysis from `Open Target Genetics <https://genetics.opentargets.org>`_ using the GraphQL API.
+`otargenpy` is an open-source Python package built for seamless data retrieval and analysis from `Open Target Genetics <https://genetics.opentargets.org>`_ using its GraphQL API end point.

 Features